laminas/laminas-di/doc/book/zend.di.definitions.md

-# Zend\\Di Definition
+# Laminas\\Di Definition

-Definitions are the place where Zend\\Di attempts to understand the structure of the code it is attempting to wire.
+Definitions are the place where Laminas\\Di attempts to understand the structure of the code it is attempting to wire.
 This means that if you've written non-ambiguous, clear and concise code;
-Zend\\Di has a very good chance of understanding how to wire things up without much added complexity.
+Laminas\\Di has a very good chance of understanding how to wire things up without much added complexity.

 ## DefinitionList

-Definitions are introduced to the Zend\\Di\\Di object through a definition list implemented as Zend\\Di\\DefinitionList (SplDoublyLinkedList).
+Definitions are introduced to the Laminas\\Di\\Di object through a definition list implemented as Laminas\\Di\\DefinitionList (SplDoublyLinkedList).
 Order is important.
 Definitions in the front of the list will be consulted on a class before definitions at the end of the list.

 > ## Note